The twisted mean square and critical zeros of Dirichlet $L$-functions: The error terms

 \subsection{Error with large $M,N$}

-In this subsection, we estimate contribution of $Z_1$ in case one $UV<MNT^{1-3\eta}$.
-For these $Z_1$, we move the $s$ path of integration to $s=c+it$ with some constant $c>2$ to be specified later.
-In moving the path of the integration, we cross poles at $s=w$ with $w=2,3,\cdots, [c]$.
+In this subsection, we estimate the contribution of $Z_1$ in case one $MNT^{1-3\eta}>UV$.
+For these $Z_1$, we move the $s$ path of the integration to $s=c+it$ with some constant $c>2$ to be specified later.
+In moving the path we cross poles at $s=w$ with $w=2,3,\cdots, [c]$.
 Since

 the residue at $s=w$ is